-Please explain in the field below any human rights based approaches undertaken to better understand rights and responsibilities resulting from the service or policy development and what measures have been taken as a result e.g. applying the PANEL Principles to maximise Participation, Accountability, Non-discrimination and Equality, Empowerment and Legality or FAIR\.
+Please explain in the field below any human rights based approaches undertaken to better understand rights and responsibilities resulting from the service or policy development and what measures have been taken as a result e.g. applying the PANEL Principles to maximise Participation, Accountability, Non-discrimination and Equality, Empowerment and Legality or FAIR.

-Facts: What is the experience of the individuals involved and what are the important facts to understand?
+- Facts: What is the experience of the individuals involved and what are the important facts to understand?

-Analyse rights: Develop an analysis of the human rights at stake

-Identify responsibilities: Identify what needs to be done and who is responsible for doing it

-Review actions: Make recommendations for action and later recall and evaluate what has happened as a result.
+- Analyse rights: Develop an analysis of the human rights at stake Identify responsibilities: Identify what needs to be done and who is responsible for doing it Review actions: Make recommendations for action and later recall and evaluate what has happened as a result.

-Having completed the EQIA template, please tick which option you (Lead Reviewer) perceive best reflects the findings of the assessmentThis can be cross-checked via the Quality Assurance process: Option 1: No major change (where no impact or potential for improvement is found, no action is required) ٧ Option 2: Adjust (where a potential or actual negative impact or potential for a more positive impact is found, make changes to mitigate risks or make improvements) Option 3: Continue (where a potential or actual negative impact or potential for a more positive impact is found but a decision not to make a change can be objectively justified, continue without making changes) Option 4: Stop and remove (where a serious risk of negative impact is found, the plans, policies etc. being assessed should be halted until Ш these issues can be addressed)
+g completed the EQIA template, please tick which option you (Lead Reviewer) perceive best reflects the findings of the assessment. an be cross-checked via the Quality Assurance process: Option 1: No major change (where no impact or potential for improvement is found, no action is required) v Option 2: Adjust (where a potential or actual negative impact or potential for a more positive impact is found, make changes to mitigate risks or make improvements) Option 3: Continue (where a potential or actual negative impact or potential for a more positive impact is found but a decision not to make a change can be objectively justified, continue without making changes) Option 4: Stop and remove (where a serious risk of negative impact is found, the plans, policies etc. being assessed should be halted until these issues can be addressed)

-11. If you believe your service is doing something that 'stands out' as an example of good practice - for instance you are routinely collecting patient data on sexual orientation, faith etc. - please use the box below to describe the activity and the benefits this has brought to the service.
+11. If you believe your service is doing something that 'stands out' as an example of good practice - for instance you are routinely collecting patient data on sexual orientation, faith etc please use the box below to describe the activity and the benefits this has brought to the service.
 This information will help others consider opportunities for developments in their own services.

 Actions - from the additional mitigating action requirements boxes completed above, please summarise the actions this service will be taking forward.
-Date for completion Who is responsible?(initial s) Local Protocols will be required for staff in relation to people who present at an ED in need of urgent health care following the introduction of the Flow Navigation Centre so that they will not be turned away.
-31/1/2021 AL/ KO Mitigation needs to be put in place for older people and disabled people who may not be able to use virtual appointment systems.
-Protocols may be required to see 31/1/2021 AL/ KO Understand how this service can be made sensitive to the needs of those experiencing gender based violence.
+Date for completion Who is responsible?(initials) Local Protocols will be required for staff in relation to people who present at an ED in need of urgent health care following the introduction of the Flow Navigation Centre so that they will not be turned away.
+31/12/2021 AM Mitigation needs to be put in place for people who may not be able to use virtual appointment systems.
+Protocols may be required to see these patients face to face.
+31/12/2021 AM Understand how this service can be made sensitive to the needs of those experiencing gender based violence.
 Provide information for staff.
-31/1/2021 AL/ KO National Mitigation of the inability of some patient groups to use NHS24 111 telephone National times cale triage system is required nationally including provision of information about how to access the system in the languages people understand.
+31/03/2022 AM Review the national draft EQIA and the discovery piece of research relating to homeless people, non- English speakers and people experiencing mental health issues.
+Implement mitigating actions derived from national engagement and local engagement.
+31/03/2022 JR/AM Check the possibility of providing telephone and video in local centres after the Covid-19 pandemic 31/03/2022 JR/AM National Mitigation of the inability of some patient groups to use NHS24 111 telephone triage system is required nationally including provision of information about how to access the system in the languages people understand.
+National timescale

-Ongoing 6 Monthly Review

-please write your 6 monthly EQIA review date:
+Ongoing 6 Monthly Review please write your 6 monthly EQIA review date:

 This is an initial EQIA of a redesigned service that has not yet started.
 The EQIA will be revisited once the Flow Navigation Centre is in place from December 2020 to make sure that all issues have been considered.
+The addition of paediatrics will remain under review until December 2021.